 The Gold Galleon Gown taught me many things - most notably the importance of getting something "finished, not perfect" and being ok with that.
 I have actually blogged about this gown quite extensively already.
-You can read about the making-of process here:

 It's been fun to look back at the progression of the gown, as I've added trim to it for each event.
 And of course I was pregnant when I made it, so I can also see the progression of the pregnancy!

 Here I was six months pregnant and wearing the gown for the first time.
 I just barely got it finished before the event!
 I had no time to make the bows to decorate the stomacher, or to attach the puff trim to the petticoat.
 So I hastily pinned the trim onto the stomacher, and wore it that way!

 Now eight months pregnant, and you can see how much higher the front of my petticoat is riding!
 But the gown has much more trim: pleated scalloped pinked trim along the robings, lace around the neckline, bows on the stomacher, and the puff trim attached to the petticoat.